thierry-martinez/override/README.md

 (* Rewriting rules at this point: a Asttypes.loc -> 'a Location.loc *)
 ```

-By giving a type manifest (i.e., an alias) to removed types, we can specify
+If the removed type is declared as a type alias, the right-hand side of the
-how the type is rewritten.
+declaration is used as the right-hand side of the rewriting rule.
 This can be useful for instance to annotate the occurrences of some types .

 For instance, the following example (adapted from [`ppx_import`]) derives